GospelSounders/adventhymnals/content/03.church-hymnal/03.101-200/01.101-110/03.Thou-Didst-Leave-Thy-Throne/docs.md

 But with mocking scorn,
 And with crown of thorn,
 They bore Thee to Calvary.

-Refrain:
-O come to my heart, Lord Jesus,
-There is room in my heart for Thee.

 5.
 When the heavens shall ring,